 You also might be feeling a bit overwhelmed.
 Don’t worry, that’s normal.

-You probably have questions, a couple of doubts and might be thinking there is no way your content marketing team can execute on all these steps.
+You probably have questions, a couple of doubts, and might be thinking there is no way your content marketing team can execute all these steps.

 It’s important to remember that the process we laid out works – but it’s also the culmination of perfecting and working on this process with a talented team for the last four or five years.

 Our process is constantly evolving and getting better.
 What we did last year isn’t what we do now.